-More than ignoring the consequences of its actions, the SEC’s silence towards those trying to create SEC-compliant ICOs has worsened the situation.
-The agency stonewalled until July when it retroactively declared the failed DAO ICO a security and thus subject to its jurisdiction.
-Observers have since been forced to read into Commissioner statements for guidance.
+More than ignoring them, the SEC’s silence towards those trying to create SEC-compliant ICOs has worsened the situation.
+The agency stonewalled until July when it retroactively declared the failed DAO ICO a security and thus subject to its ambit.

 Staff-level guidance fares no better.
 One seasoned securities attorney describes his recent experience:

 One inquiring ICO issuer was, essentially, referred by the SEC Staff to the Howey test and told to consult further with his securities counsel.